anhthh2207/anhthh2207.github.io/_projects/(2) F1tenth Project.md

   <figcaption>Gap follow in map with obstacles</figcaption>
 </figure> -->
 ### Gap-following
-By identifying the nearest obstacles or sharp disparities in the LIDAR data and masking out an area corresponding to the agent’s size, ggap-following algorithm defines gaps (open spaces) for navigation.
+By identifying the nearest obstacles or sharp disparities in the LIDAR data and masking out an area corresponding to the agent’s size, gap-following algorithm defines gaps (open spaces) for navigation.
 The agent then moves toward the gap that is widest or extends the farthest.
 <figure style="text-align: center;">
   <div style="display: flex; justify-content: center; margin-bottom: 10px;">
     <div style="margin-right: 10px;">